pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

-The following defines the help output for the `pywbemcli server info --help` subcommand
+The following defines the help output for the `pywbemcli server info --help` command

 ::

     Usage: pywbemcli server info [COMMAND-OPTIONS]

-      Display information about the server.
+      Get information about the server.

       The information includes CIM namespaces and server brand.